Authentication

 When using the hosted OpenSanctions API, you must always provide an API key when you make requests.

-Note: You need an authentication to use the hosted API.
-If you're running the yente application, you can disregard this page.
+Note: You need authentication to use the hosted API.
+If you're running the yente application on-premises, you can disregard this page.

 To use the OpenSanctions API, you need an API key to identify yourself.
 Please visit the API product page or contact us to learn more.
 OpenSanctions will issue free API keys to non-commercial users and those working in media companies.